• Skip to primary navigation

 Creating java file using java.io.FileOutputStream class

 This is another method you can use to create a file in Java.
-This class creates a new file at the specified path and also allows you to write or add content to it, so it can serve two purposes at the same time.
+This class creates a new file at the specified path and also allows you to write or add content to it so that it can serve two purposes at the same time.

 The fileName is the name of the file that we want to create.
-We pass a boolean value as the second parameter, which will append content to the end of the file if true.
+If true, we pass a boolean value as the second parameter, which will append content to the end of the file.

 package com.SoftwareTestingO.IO;